What is Android Enterprise?

 A majority of organisations looking at Android Enterprise today will very likely already have a mature Android management process in place centred around the legacy device administrator enrolment model.
 With this model being deprecated partially with Android P and fully in Android Q, now is the time to start thinking about planning a migration.

-It is important, therefore, to understand the implications of a migration from a device administrator deployment to one (or more) of the deployment scenarios available with Android Enterprise; depending on the deployment scenario chosen it could be very disruptive, but steps can be taken to reduce this.
+It is important to understand the implications of a migration from a device administrator deployment to one (or more) of the deployment scenarios available with Android Enterprise; depending on the deployment scenario chosen it could be very disruptive, but steps can be taken to reduce this.

-Organisations leveraging G Suite may find it easier to integrate directly with their EMM platform in order to make use of G Suite accounts and authentication when enrolling corporate Android devices.
-G Suite enrolment is like that of the DPC identifier; when putting in the account of a G Suite address, the device will become a work-managed device, controlled either by the native G Suite EMM or a connected 3rd party.
+Organisations leveraging G Suite may find it easier to integrate directly with their EMM platform in order to make use of G Suite accounts (managed Google accounts) and authentication when enrolling corporate Android devices.
+G Suite enrolment is like that of the DPC identifier (EMM Token); when putting in the account of a G Suite address, the device will become a fully managed device, controlled either by the native G Suite EMM or a connected 3rd party.
 The process for connecting a 3rd party EMM can be somewhat cumbersome, however the benefits of far greater management capabilities outweigh the work required.

 Managed Google Play accounts are better suited for all other circumstances, as those without a G Suite tenant would otherwise have to go through domain verification and other hoops in order to do what managed Google Play accounts can with only a generic Google account required and a few minutes spare.
 The process of linking an EMM platform is quick and painless, and offers the ability to provision, manage and deploy applications all without requiring a Google account is added manually to each device.